DanielOchana/Suicidal-Prediction-Transformer/README.md

 spacy==3.7.4

 ### Preprocess Data
-A Data-Pre-Process notebook is provided, that implements all preprocess steps mentioned above.
+A `Data-Pre-Process.ipynb` notebook is provided, that implements all preprocess steps mentioned above.
 The code also saves a preprocess file for later use, so if you have one already (or just want to use the provided csv preprocessed data file, you can skip this step)

 The notebook is sequential, so just run all cells in order, and make sure you get a data table with 5 columns at the end: